Kenneth Romanes

 Kenneth Romanes (13 March 1866 – 3 May 1951) was an English translator, writer, and vegetarianism activist.
-He was known as one of the co-founders of the Humanitarian League, a British radical advocacy group.
+He was a founding member of the Humanitarian League, a British advocacy group founded in 1891.

 Biography

 Early life and family

 Romanes was born on 13 March 1866 in Sydenham, Kent.
-He was the cousin of the scientist George Romanes.
+His parents were John and Hannah Romanes.
+He was a cousin of the scientist George Romanes.

-Career and activism
+Career

-In 1886, Romanes joined the Vegetarian Society while working as a patent agents assistant.
-In 1891, he was one of the founding members of the Humanitarian League, along with Henry S. Salt, Howard Williams, Alice Drakoules, and Edward Maitland; Romanes' occupation was listed as translator.
+In 1886, Romanes joined the Vegetarian Society while working as a patent agent's assistant.
+In 1891, he was among the founding members of the Humanitarian League, with Henry S. Salt, Howard Williams, Alice Drakoules, and Edward Maitland.
+His occupation was listed as translator.

-Romanes later moved to Germany, where he wrote articles for The Vegetarian Messenger about the German vegetarian movement.
-He also wrote for the German vegetarian journals Vegetarischer Vorwärts and Vegetarische Warte.
-Additionally, Romanes translated books from German into English: one by Heinrich Pudor and two by Louis Kuhne.
-He was also an advocate for naturism.
+Romanes later moved to Germany.
+He wrote articles for The Vegetarian Messenger on the German vegetarian movement, and also contributed to the German vegetarian journals Vegetarischer Vorwärts ("Vegetarian Forward") and Vegetarische Warte ("Vegetarian Review").

+Romanes translated works from German into English, including one book by Heinrich Pudor and two by Louis Kuhne.
+He was also described in the press as an advocate of naturism.

 Personal life and death

-In 1895, Romanes married Auguste Marie Flath in Berlin.
+On 13 March 1895, Romanes married Auguste Marie Flath in Berlin.
 He died in Darmstadt, Hessen, on 3 May 1951.